 You can make this soup exactly as written and it is delicious but you can also remix it by adding the following:

 - Add some dumplings.
-Dumplings give this soup a nice contrast of sweetness with every bite
+Dumplings give this soup a nice contrast of sweetness with every bite.
+Try my duff recipe but make 12 little dumplings instead of 6 duff.

 - Add some root veggies.
 Plantain (green or sweet) works really well here.
 As well as eddoes (malanga), cassava (yuca) and sweet potatoes